Arabella (song): Music video

+Reception

+"Arabella" is widely regarded as one of the band's best songs.
+In 2023, Rolling Stone and Paste ranked the song number ten and number four, respectively, on their lists of the greatest Arctic Monkeys songs.

 Commercial performance

 In September 2013, following the release of AM, "Arabella" charted at number 155 on the UK Singles Chart, number 26 on the UK Indie Chart, and number 7 on the Ultratip chart of Belgium's Flanders region.
 Following the announcement of its single release in March 2014, the single re-entered the UK Singles and Indie charts, peaking at numbers 70 and 9 respectively.
 "Arabella" was added to the BBC Radio 1 playlist on the B-list on 10 February 2014.